ardarm/terraforming-scalable-dockerized-wordpress-on-aws/README.md

 Clone my folder step-2 on your terraform directory. make changes according to your environment, then run command "terraform init", followed by "terraform apply".

-In this section we created :
+In this section, our activity is :
-- RDS
+- Create RDS
-- EC2
+- Create EC2
 - Add DNS record to Route53

 **3. Redundancy**